Venukanna/onlinecompilertestcasefrontend/README.md

 Live Demo (UI Only): 🔗 https://onlinecompilertestcasefrontend.vercel.app

+📌 Important Note

+Due to limitations of free hosting platforms (no Docker support), the code execution feature is not available in the live demo.

-⚠️ Note: Code execution feature requires Docker and works in local environment only.
+However, the full functionality works perfectly in the local environment using Docker containers.
-Please refer to the setup instructions below or demo video for full functionality.

 Frontend Code: 💾 https://github.com/Venukanna/onlinecompilertestcasefrontend.git